Thinking about starting a business?

 If your business will be located within the Rome City limits, you will need to acquire a business license from the Rome City Clerk's Office.
 Floyd County does not require this.

-- Georgia Department of Economic Development Georgia ranks #1 (third year running) in the US for best state for business.
+- Georgia Department of Economic Development Georgia ranks #1 (fifth year running) in the US for best state for business.

 - US Small Business Administration The SBA has online resources, including videos, to assist you in starting and growing your business.